 If you’ve never shopped for an NV monocular, this model may seem expensive.
-But it is actually affordable especially that it is produced by a well-known and well-respected brand.
+But it is actually affordable especially given that this model is produced by a well-known and well-respected brand.

-This is a Generation 1 optic so it still has the limitations of the technology.
+This is a first generation (Gen 1) optic so it still has some limitations of the technology.
 It needs significant ambient light, and an IR illuminator is an absolute must for overcast nights.

 Armasight resolved this by building an integral IR illuminator in the unit.
 They improved the Gen 1 design with their CORE (Ceramic Optical Ruggedized Engine) technology.
 CORE intensifier tubes take Gen 1 tubes to the peak of their performance.